Kimealabs/toDoOCR/README.md

-If you want create an "anonymous" user, which one will recover all tasks with field "author" at NULL :
+### !!!
+If you want create an "anonymous" user, which one will recover all tasks with field "author" at *NULL* :

-7B. \> symfony console doctrine:fixtures:load --group=anonymous --append
+7B. \> `symfony console doctrine:fixtures:load --group=anonymous --append`